OllePenttinen/pajp/README.md

 ## Background
 A long-established industry practice is to stay below a flow rate of 1 m/s and a pressure drop of 100 Pa/m in service pipes.
 The purpose is to avoid reduced comfort for customers due to high noise levels and increased wear on components.
-However, this practice is beginning to be questioned and with a more dynamic approach to system dimensioning.
+However, this practice is beginning to be questioned and with a more dynamic approach to system dimensioning, the competitiveness of district heating will increase.

 This software represent one outcome from a project aimed at questioning that industry practice.
 The findings from the project has emerged into a software to help optimize the dimensioning of service pipes.
 The project consisted of a literature study, a survey among network owners, interviews of measurement technology providers and product suppliers in the district heating sector.
 It also included experiments in a laboratory environment.